 Getting everyone on-board often depends on “the right touch.”

 We take a proactive and collaborative approach when working with regulatory authorities and agencies.
 We identify key stakeholders early in the process and facilitate dialogue with neighbors and other stakeholders.
 Because we possess a comprehensive understanding of the process, we strategically identify key issues up front, anticipate concerns, develop creative solutions, avoid delays and deliver favorable results.
 We know when to push and when to compromise.
 We know how best to “bullet proof” approvals to survive legal challenges.
 Our motto is “excellence in execution.”

-Our land use attorneys represent clients in all aspects of the development process from pre-acquisition strategic planning all the way through to public hearing advocacy, community outreach and public relations.
-We handle all types of development projects, including:
+Our land use attorneys represent clients in all aspects of the development process from pre-acquisition strategic planning all the way through to public hearing advocacy, community outreach, public relations and any related litigation.
+We handle all types of commercial, residential and industrial development projects, including: